chrisjdavie/compsci_basics/number_theory/modular_multiplicative_inverse/README.md

 This one is a pain - I assumed there was a clever general case.
 There isn't, it's just check each one.
 I really should get into the habit of implementing the simple case and then seeing if it's good enough...

 There is a clever case for coprimes and primes, but that's... well, more niche than I'm interested in perhaps.
+Reading up on it (the wiki), it says that the relationship I'm looking for exists if the two variables are coprime (and says there's a proof, didn't follow it), but looking at the code, it doesn't have a path to show what would happen if there's an invalid solution.